CITS5507 High Performance Computing

 - Students are able to (1) formulate and implement high performance computing solutions for scientific problems and (2) demonstrate expertise in problem solving in parallel using distributed memory and distributed shared memory architectures, the two most common frameworks for high performance computing.

-- Typically this unit is assessed in the following ways: (1) projects and (2) final examination.
+- Indicative assessments in this unit are as follows: (1) projects and (2) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.